-The following potential Army actions and responsibilities are not part of Alternative 3 but would be triggered by lease expiration for the State-owned land not retained (approximately 12,900 acres).
-As such, these actions and responsibilities are considered connected actions because implementation of Alternative 3 would result in lease expiration for the State-owned land not retained:
+The following potential Army actions and responsibilities are not part of Alternative 3 but would be triggered by lease expiration for the State-owned land not retained (approximately 12,900 acres):

-- Following lease expiration and in accordance with the lease or otherwise negotiated with the State, the Army would conduct various lease compliance actions, to the extent feasible, within the State-owned land not retained. - After the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct site restoration in accordance with the Military Munitions Response Program, CERCLA, and the terms of the lease.
-The Army would coordinate its cleanup actions with the State of Hawai'i throughout the CERCLA process, and if deemed necessary, the Army would follow Army regulations to determine how and when cleanup and restoration activities for any hazardous substances and hazardous wastes, including MEC, within the State owned land not retained would occur under the CERCLA process.
-The Army would coordinate these actions with DLNR and the DOH Hazard Evaluation and Emergency Response Office.
+- Following lease expiration and in accordance with the lease or otherwise negotiated with the State, the Army would conduct various lease compliance actions within the State-owned land not retained. - After the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct site restoration in accordance with the Military Munitions Response Program, CERCLA, and the terms of the lease.
+The Army would coordinate its cleanup actions with the State of Hawai'i throughout the CERCLA process.

-Lease compliance actions, and cleanup and restoration for hazardous substances and hazardous wastes, including MEC, within the State-owned land not retained would occur under the same parameters identified in Section 2.1.
+Lease compliance actions, and cleanup and restoration for hazardous substances and MEC, within the State-owned land not retained would occur under the same parameters identified in Section 2.1.